-Guinness is great but give some of the other local brews a chance as well.
+Guinness is great but gives some of the other local brews a chance as well.
 Try some whiskey as well.

 Consider making Dublin the start and the end of your journey around Ireland.

-Check out cheap flights.
-Dublin is not only a major hub for flights to/from the US but it’s also home of Ryanair — so it’s a great place find cheap flights.
+Check out the cheap flights.
+Dublin is not only a major hub for flights to/from the US but it’s also home of Ryanair — so it’s a great place to find cheap flights.